| DTC Data Sheet | |

 Symptoms

-- Reduced fuel economy due to less accurate closed-loop control
+- Poor fuel economy due to slower closed-loop corrections and biased fuel trims

-- Rough or unstable idle after warm-up in some cases
+- Rough idle after warm-up when closed-loop control becomes active

 Common Causes